Beja

 - Awards And Recognition

-- Recognition often comes from cultural preservation efforts and contributions to regional peace and development initiatives.
+- Recognition often comes from cultural heritage preservation efforts and contributions to regional stability.

 - Modern Influences